 Switzerland: Types of Company

-The Stock Corporation ("Societe Anonyme" or "Aktiengesellschaft") is the form almost universally used by foreign investors and has the following characteristics:
+The stock corporation (French: société anonyme, German: Aktiengesellschaft, Italian: società per azioni) is the form almost universally used by foreign investors and has the following characteristics:

-- The minimum number of subscribers is 3;
+- The minimum number of subscribers is three

-- The minimum authorized share capital is CHF100,000 of which either 20% or CHF50,000 (whichever is the greater) must be paid up by way of a deposit of funds in a bank account; the bank will not relinquish control over these funds until the company registration certificate has been issued;
+- The minimum authorised share capital is CHF100,000 of which either 20% or CHF50,000 (whichever is the greater) must be paid up by way of a deposit of funds in a bank account; the bank will not relinquish control over these funds until the company registration certificate has been issued

-- Share capital cannot be increased by more than 50% of the authorized capital at any one time;
+- Share capital cannot be increased by more than 50% of the authorised capital at any one time;

 - A majority of directors must be Swiss nationals and must be domiciled in the country;